stanford-crfm/helm/docs/run_entries_configuration_files.md

 helm-run --conf-file tutorial_run_entries.conf --suite tutorial --max-eval-instances 10 --models-to-run openai/gpt2
 ```

-This hsa exactly the same behavior has the previous example.
+This has exactly the same behavior has the previous example.
 For more information on model run expander wildcards, refer to the run entry format documentation.

 ## Priorities

 You can use the `--priority` flag in conjunction with `--conf-file`.
-This filter out run entries with a higher priority value than the specified `--priority` value.
+This filters out run entries with a higher priority value than the specified `--priority` value.
 For instance, with this run entries configuration file:

 ```conf
 entries: [